sercankulcu/sercankulcu.github.io/_teaching/object-oriented-programming-with-java.md

 * Code Examples <a href="https://github.com/sercankulcu/object-oriented-programming-java/tree/main/Lecture04">[eng]-</a><a href="https://github.com/sercankulcu/object-oriented-programming-java/tree/main/Ders04">[tr]</a>

-Chapter 5: Arrays and Collections:
+Chapter 5: Arrays and Collections
 -----

 Arrays and collections are essential data structures in Java programming, providing a powerful mechanism for storing and manipulating large sets of data efficiently and flexibly, and enabling developers to build complex algorithms and data-driven applications.